komalgupta1994/DSA/Algorithms/README.md

-# Algorithms in JavaScript
+# Algorithms

 Welcome to the Algorithms section of this repository.
 Algorithms are a set of instructions that are used to perform a specific task.
 They are crucial for solving problems that require a structured approach.

 ## What's Inside?

-This section includes the implementation of various algorithms using JavaScript.
-Each algorithm has its own dedicated folder with a README file for a detailed explanation and a JavaScript implementation.
+Each algorithm has its own dedicated folder with a README file for a detailed explanation.

 Here are the algorithms covered in this section: